Motion Sickness Drugs and Alcohol Interactions

 Promethazine is a phenothiazine antiemetic and H1 receptor blocking antihistamine that provides clinically useful antiemetic effects, as well, but can also cause marked drowsiness.
 It is available as an oral tablet, oral solution, or rectal suppository.
 There is also an injectable form, but its use is not recommended due to the risk of severe tissue damage.
 You more commonly encounter promethazine in a hospital setting.
 Scopolamine and promethazine both require a prescription.

 Learn more: Anticholinergic Drugs to Avoid in the Elderly

 *Note: This is not a complete list; always check with your pharmacist for possible drug-alcohol interactions.

 Other Ways to Prevent Motion Sickness

-- Sitting in certain positions and not facing backwards can often help prevent motion sickness.
+- Not facing backwards when in motion can often help prevent motion sickness.

-- Avoid alcohol and caffeine (for example, coffee or energy drinks), and do not play video games or read from a mobile phone while in motion.
-Stay hydrated with water.
+- Do not play video games or read (especially from a mobile device) while in motion.

 Types of Drug Interactions With Alcohol